microsoft/PowerApps-Samples/dataverse/webapi/PS/MetadataOperations/README.md

 Operations:

 - Check whether a customer column exists using the `Get-TableColumns` function.
-- If it doesn't exist, create a new customer column for the `sample_BankAccount` table using the `New-CustomerRelationship` function.
+- If it doesn't exist, create a new customer column for the `sample_BankAccount` table using the [New-CustomerRelationship function](../README.md#new-customerrelationship-function).
 - Retrieve the customer column using the `Get-Column` function
-- Retrieve the relationships created for the customer column using the `Get-Relationship` function.
+- Retrieve the relationships created for the customer column using the [Get-Relationship function](../README.md#get-relationship-function).

 ### Section 5: Create and retrieve a one-to-many relationship

 Operations:

-- Verify that the `sample_BankAccount` table is eligible to be referenced in a 1:N relationship using the `Get-CanBeReferenced`  function.
+- Verify that the `sample_BankAccount` table is eligible to be referenced in a 1:N relationship using the [Get-CanBeReferenced function](../README.md#get-canbereferenced-function).
-- Verify that the `contact` table is eligible to be reference other tables in a 1:N relationship using the `Get-CanBeReferencing` function.
+- Verify that the `contact` table is eligible to be reference other tables in a 1:N relationship using the [Get-CanBeReferencing function](../README.md#get-canbereferencing-function).
-- Identify what other tables can reference the `sample_BankAccount` table in a 1:N relationship using the `Get-ValidReferencingTables` function.
+- Identify what other tables can reference the `sample_BankAccount` table in a 1:N relationship using the [Get-ValidReferencingTables function](../README.md#get-validreferencingtables-function).
-- Check whether a 1:N relationship exists using the `Get-Relationships` function.
+- Check whether a 1:N relationship exists using the [Get-Relationships function](../README.md#get-relationships-function).
-- If it doesn't exist, create a 1:N relationship between `sample_BankAccount` and `contact` tables using the `New-Relationship` function.
+- If it doesn't exist, create a 1:N relationship between `sample_BankAccount` and `contact` tables using the [New-Relationship function](../README.md#new-relationship-function).

 ### Section 6: Create and retrieve a many-to-one relationship

 Operations:

-- Create a N:1 relationship between `sample_BankAccount` and `account` tables using the TODO.
+- Create a N:1 relationship between `sample_BankAccount` and `account` tables using the [New-Relationship function](../README.md#new-relationship-function).
-- Retrieve the N:1 relationship using the TODO
+- Retrieve the N:1 relationship using the [Get-Relationships function](../README.md#get-relationships-function)

 ### Section 7: Create and retrieve a many-to-many relationship

 Operations:

-- Verify that the `sample_BankAccount` and `contact` tables are eligible to participate in a N:N relationship using the TODO
+- Verify that the `sample_BankAccount` and `contact` tables are eligible to participate in a N:N relationship using the [Get-CanManyToMany function](../README.md#get-canmanytomany-function)
-- Verify that the `sample_BankAccount` and `contact` tables are eligible to participate in a N:N relationship using the TODO
+- Verify that the `sample_BankAccount` and `contact` tables are eligible to participate in a N:N relationship using the [Get-ValidManyToManyTables function](../README.md#get-validmanytomanytables-function)
-- Create a N:N relationship between `sample_BankAccount` and `contact` tables using the TODO
+- Create a N:N relationship between `sample_BankAccount` and `contact` tables using the [New-Relationship function](../README.md#new-relationship-function)
-- Retrieve the N:N relationship using the TODO
+- Retrieve the N:N relationship using the [Get-Relationships function](../README.md#get-relationships-function)

 ### Section 8: Export managed solution

-Operations: Export the solution containing the items created in this sample using the TODO
+Operations: Export the solution containing the items created in this sample using the [Export-Solution function](../README.md#export-solution-function)

 ### Section 9: Delete sample records

 Operations: A reference to each record created in this sample was added to a list as it was created.
-In this sample the records are deleted using a `$batch` operation using the TODO
+In this sample the records are deleted in the reverse order they were created using the [Remove-Record function](../README.md#remove-record-function)

 ### Section 10: Import and Delete managed solution

 Operations:

-- Import the solution exported in [Section 8](#section-8-export-managed-solution) using the TODO
+- Import the solution exported in [Section 8](#section-8-export-managed-solution) using the [Import-Solution function](../README.md#import-solution-function)
 - Query the solution table to get the id of the imported solution
 - Delete the imported solution.